The phase of the electromagnetic form factor of the pion: Real data analysis

 As argued in \cref{sec:phaseANDspacelike}, under the mentioned assumptions, DR1 and DR2 provide lower and upper bounds for the form factor in the spacelike region, while we expect those from DR2 to lie closer to the real value.
 We show our results using an upper cutoff $\Lambda=3$~GeV in \cref{fig:SLresult}.

 We also check that, if extrapolating to larger cutoffs, both results come close, providing yet another consistency check.
-Our results are in good agreement with the low-energy data from \cite{Bebek:1974ww,Bebek:1977pe, Amendolia:1983di,NA7:1986vav,JeffersonLabFpi:2000nlc, JeffersonLabFpi-2:2006ysh,JeffersonLabFpi:2007vir} and suggest slightly larger values at larger $Q^2$.
-In this respect, once more, the data suggests that the pQCD behavior, which prediction is shown as a dashed-gray line in \cref{fig:SLresult}, is not reached below $(2~\textrm{GeV})^2$.
+Once more, we include, in addition to statistical uncertainties, systematic ones form the extrapolation at threshold.
+These affect more DR2, as it is more sensitive to threshold, while DR1 suffers from larger finite cutoff uncertainties.
+Increasing the cutoff with a model, would improve both, DR1 and DR2.
+Our results are in good agreement with the low-energy data from \cite{Bebek:1974ww,Bebek:1977pe,Amendolia:1983di,NA7:1986vav,JeffersonLabFpi:2000nlc,JeffersonLabFpi-2:2006ysh,JeffersonLabFpi:2007vir} and suggest slightly larger values at larger $Q^2$.
+In this respect, once more, the data suggests that the pQCD behavior, which prediction is shown as a dashed-gray line in \cref{fig:SLresult}, is not reached below $(2~\textrm{GeV})^2$, which is also in line with the findings in Ref.~\cite{Simula:2023ujs} using the dispersive matrix approach with spacelike data and lattice QCD results.
 In this respect, it would be interesting to check implications from other experiments, such as KLOE or CMD-3 in order to elucidate whether spacelike data could help assessing which of the currently conflicting timelike datasets could be potentially correct.
-This requires a better understanding on how to combine the conflicitng datasets and represents work in progress.
+This requires a better understanding on how to combine the conflicting datasets and represents work in progress.